sqlsaturday/PublicDocuments/docs/_posts/2023-04-05-updatinglogic.md

 callforspeakersenddate: 31 Mar 2023
 ```

 These values are then applied in a layout view and replace certain structures.
-For example, in controlling the CFS, we have this code:
+For example, in controlling the CFS, we have this code.
+Note I've removed the liquid markers to prevent issues.

 ```
-        {% if pagedata.speakerlisturl %}
+        if pagedata.speakerlisturl
           <p>Here is a list of speakers for this event:</p>
            <script type="text/javascript" src="{{pagedata.speakerlisturl}}"></script>
-        {% endif %}
+        endif
 ```

 Here we are logically looking at the speakerlisturl key.
 It's blank in the YAML above, so this code block wouldn't output anything on the page.
 If it weren't blank, the value would be added to the script tag and get the data from Sessionize.